tendermint/tendermint/docs/specification/new-spec/encoding.md

 ## Amino

 Tendermint uses the Protobuf3 derrivative [Amino]() for all data structures.
-Thik of Amino as an object-oriented Protobuf3 with native JSON support.
+Think of Amino as an object-oriented Protobuf3 with native JSON support.
 The goal of the Amino encoding protocol is to bring parity between application logic objects and persistence objects.